cunnie/bosh-bind-9-release/README.md

 ### 4. Create and upload the BOSH Release
 ```
 bosh create release --force
+    Please enter development release name: bind-9
 bosh upload release dev_releases/bind-9/bind-9-0+dev.1.yml
 ```
 If you iterate through several releases, remember to increment the release number when uploading (e.g. "...9-0+dev.2.yml").

 ### 5. Create Manifest from Example
-We copy the manifest template and set its UUID to our BOSH's UUID:
+We copy the manifest template and set its UUID to our BOSH's UUID.

+If you're not using *BOSH Lite*, edit the manifest to change the network information and IP addresses:

 ```
 cp examples/bind-9-bosh-lite.yml config/